Skip to content

 • that agency has the power to investigate or remedy the matter.

-Where it is decided that a matter is to be referred to another entity, the PID Coordinator will conduct a risk assessment prior to the referral.
+Where it is decided that a matter is to be referred to another entity, known as “referral entity”, the PID Coordinator will conduct a risk assessment prior to the referral.
 The referral will not proceed if there is an unacceptable risk of reprisal.

 The confidentiality obligations of the PID Act permit appropriate officers of WorkCover to communicate with another agency about the referral of a PID.
-The officers will exercise discretion in their contacts with any other agency.
+The officers will exercise discretion in their contacts with any other agency and may also request consent from the discloser to disclose to another agency for the purpose of remedying the PID matter.

 The discloser will be advised of the action taken by WorkCover.